dime-worldbank/googletraffic/README.md

 | Orange               | Light traffic    | 2       |
 | Red                  | Moderate traffic | 3       |
 | Dark Red             | Heavy traffic    | 4       |

+Pixel values in rasters can be one of four values, as described in the below table:

 # Installation